awsdocs/aws-control-tower-guide/doc_source/strongly-recommended-controls.md

 ## Detect whether an account has AWS CloudTrail or CloudTrail Lake enabled<a name="ensure-cloudtrail-enabled-recommended"></a>

-This guardrail detects whether an account has AWS CloudTrail or CloudTrail Lake enabled\.
+This control detects whether an account has AWS CloudTrail or CloudTrail Lake enabled\.
 The rule is NON\_COMPLIANT if either CloudTrail or CloudTrail Lake is not enabled in an account\.
-This is a detective guardrail with strongly recommended guidance\.
-By default, this guardrail is not enabled on any OUs\.
+This is a detective control with strongly recommended guidance\.
+By default, this control is not enabled on any OUs\.

-The artifact for this guardrail is the following AWS Config rule\.
+The artifact for this control is the following AWS Config rule\.

 ```
 AWSTemplateFormatVersion: 2010-09-09